 - Haleiwa Beach Park

-- Three Tables (in between swells)
+- Three Tables (between swells)

 - Kawela Bay